 Once you have the smart contract address and you’ve copied it, you can go to etherscan.io, paste it into the search bar, and hit enter to go to the smart contract’s page.

 Here, you can find out a number of different things.
 Let’s go through them one by one, and discuss how they can help you assess a project for yourself.

-When we talk about contract identity, we’re really talking about the fundamentals of a given protocol; its.creator and creation date, the value locked in the protocol and the native tokens that make it function, all of which will allow you to start building a picture of the project.
+When talking about contract identity, we’re really talking about the fundamentals of a given protocol; its creator and creation date, the value locked in the protocol, and the native tokens that make it function, all of which will allow you to start building a picture of the project.

 You will find these important elements on the first half of this page:

 1. Reserve, Value, and Token: They will show you the total ETH held by the contract, its total value at the current price of ETH, and the total value of other assets held in the contract.